 Kids Birthday Party Ideas on a Budget

-We get it- most of us aren’t going to spend thousands creating a perfectly magical experience for our child’s birthday party.
+We get it- most of us aren’t going to spend thousands, or even hundreds of dollars creating a perfectly magical experience for our child’s birthday party.

 - Follow a color scheme to create a beautiful party- make simple decorations.

 - Make it a dress-up party where costumes take center stage.